Tetanus is a serious but rare condition caused by bacteria getting into a wound.

 - you haven’t been fully vaccinated, or you’re not sure if you have

-Your GP will assess the wound, and decide whether you need treatment and whether you need to go to hospital.
+A healthcare professional will assess the wound, and decide whether you need treatment and whether you need to go to hospital.

 Go immediately to your nearest accident and emergency (A&E) department or call 999 for an ambulance if you develop severe muscle stiffness or spasms.